analogdevicesinc/testbenches/docs/testbenches/ip_based/packet_filter/index.rst

 Packet filtering testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Filter classes are implemented which are application specific
+* Filter class are implemented which is a simple data filter
-* Before the resets are asserted, the filters are instantiated
+* Before the resets are asserted, the filter is instantiated
-* The filters are connected with the publisher filters
+* The filter is connected with the publisher filters
 * The master and slave sequencers are configured and then the resets are
   asserted
 * The scoreboard is subscribed to the master and slave sequencers' publisher